 There is nothing so calming as a Bob Ross painting lesson.

 He died in 1995, but his legacy only got stronger with the advent of the Internet.
 I find his voice absolutely mesmerizing.
 He was a good example of someone living his truth.
 And his truth involved lots of happy little trees.

 I guess you could say that I’m living my own truth too.

-And that truth is finding yummy low carb snacks.
+And that truth is finding yummy low carb and keto snacks.
 Snacks are key to staying on a low carb diet, in my experience.
 If you don’t have something handy to nibble on when you are feeling peckish, then there is always the temptation to go off the diet.
+But you must RESIST!